jfowkes/pycutest/README.rst

 * Python 3 Headers (:code:`apt install python3-dev` on Ubuntu, already included on macOS)
 * CUTEst (see below)

 **Please Note:** Currently PyCUTEst only supports Mac and Linux.
-For Windows 10 (or later), PyCUTEst can be used through the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`_, following the Linux installation instructions.
+For Windows, PyCUTEst can be used through the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/>`_, following the Linux installation instructions.

 Installing CUTEst on Linux
 --------------------------
+Here we detail the traditional installation approach, alternative installation approaches (including installation using Meson) are described in the `install docs <https://jfowkes.github.io/pycutest/_build/html/install.html#installing-cutest-on-linux>`_.
-These instructions do not include installation of the MATLAB interface.
-You will need to install four packages: archdefs, SIFDecode, CUTEst and MASTSIF.
+You will need to install four packages: ARCHDefs, SIFDecode, CUTEst and MASTSIF.
 To keep things simple, install all four packages in the same directory:

  .. code-block:: bash